Writing a College Essay: 5 Helpful Tips

-The Common App to apply to PLU is officially open for the Class of 2025—so it’s time to start thinking about your college essay.
+The Common App to apply to PLU is open and deadlines will be here sooner than you think – so it’s time to start thinking about your college essay.
 Your essay is your moment to show colleges what makes you unique.
 Ready to get started?
 Here are five tips to help you write a standout college essay that truly reflects who you are.
-Let’s dive in!

 Colleges want to know you, not just your grades.
 Share your story in a way that’s authentic and true to who you are.
 Whether it’s a unique hobby or a personal challenge, let your personality shine through.